howesteve/elegua/README.md

 ## About this repository

 Most of this repository is a demo applicaion for [Elegua](http://github.com/howesteve/elegua).
-The component itself is a [single file](https://github.com/howesteve/elegua/tree/master/src/lib).
+But [Elegua](http://github.com/howesteve/elegua) itself is a [single file](https://github.com/howesteve/elegua/tree/master/src/lib).

 ## Documentation